Foreign Workers Living Overseas Mistakenly Received $1,200 U.S. Stimulus Checks

 If a foreign worker files an incorrect tax form and also has a U.S. address, a bank account on file with the IRS, and a Social Security number — as many foreigners with work visas do — that increases the likelihood that the IRS would mistakenly mail them a stimulus check, he said.

-Some foreign workers did not realize they had filed incorrect tax forms until they received a stimulus check in error this spring, and are now scrambling to amend their returns, said Sprintax vice president Enda Kelleher.
+Some foreign workers did not realize they had filed incorrect tax forms until they received a stimulus check in error this spring, and they are now scrambling to amend their returns, said Sprintax's vice president, Enda Kelleher.

 "We saw a huge number of people contacting us after the first stimulus payment because they said, 'Hey, I got this check, I never asked for it, I didn't think I was entitled to it, and how can I correct it?'" he said.

-Those clients were from 129 different countries, including Argentina, Zimbabwe, Peru, Columbia, Vietnam, Pakistan, Spain, Japan, Germany, Ghana, Russia, Nepal, Mongolia, Uzbekistan and the Philippines, according to Kelleher.
+Those clients were from 129 different countries, including Argentina, Zimbabwe, Peru, Colombia, Vietnam, Pakistan, Spain, Japan, Germany, Ghana, Russia, Nepal, Mongolia, Uzbekistan and the Philippines, according to Kelleher.

-"It's a serious issue," he added, noting that in a recent Sprintax survey of more than 500 schools, 43 percent reported they had students or scholars who think they received stimulus checks in error.
+"It's a serious issue," he added, noting that in a recent Sprintax survey of more than 500 schools, 43% reported they had students or scholars who think they received stimulus checks in error.
 As a result, many schools "believe it's a significant problem," he said.

 "It doesn't surprise me that that would have happened," said Cartwright, the Georgia attorney.
 "Now, does that make good policy sense?
 Probably not."

-Cartwright said Congress was in "panic mode" in March as the U.S. economy was shutting down due to the pandemic, so it rushed stimulus funding out the door.
-"You know — damn the torpedoes, full steam ahead, we've got to get the money out," he added, "so they just do it and just live with the consequences," including unintended ones.
+Cartwright said Congress was in "panic mode" in March as the U.S. economy was shutting down over the pandemic, so it rushed stimulus funding out the door.
+"You know — damn the torpedoes, full steam ahead, we've got to get the money out," he added.
+"So they just do it and just live with the consequences," including unintended ones.

 "That is spillage," Cartwright said of the money that accidentally leaked overseas as Congress tried to flood the U.S. economy with stimulus.
 "I don't mean to sound flip or cavalier, but it's spillage."